jeet400/OverSee-v2/README.md

 npm install

 ## Created with ❤️ by ma4z.
-## Edited ❤️ by hopingboyz
+## Edited ❤️ by hopingboyz.
-## bugs fixed ♥️ by better then your gaming
+## bugs fixed ♥️ by better then your gaming.